Oromo Liberation Front: 2000s

 After the Eritrean–Ethiopian War, much of its leadership moved to Eritrea and its military wing began to get training and support from the Eritrean government.
 Between 2000 and 2005, the OLF membership fluctuated due to government crackdowns on Oromo student activism and general dissent.
 Despite this, the OLF was only further weakened when a faction broke away due to disagreements with the Secretary General Dawud Ibsa.
 The fighting between these two factions, particularly in the Borana region of Oromia greatly weakened the OLF's ability to wage a war against the government.

 In 2006, the OLA in southern Oromia retreated into Kenya in an attempt to regroup.
 That same year, Brigadier General Kemel Gelchu of the Ethiopian military took 100 of his soldiers and joined the OLF in Eritrea.
 Despite initially aiding the OLF as leader of its military wing, in 2008, General Kemel Gelchu took matters into his own hands and announced that the OLF would lay down its weapons and abandon its previous goal of seceding Oromia and instead work as a political party to democratize Ethiopia.
 Along with this announcement, he commanded OLF soldiers in south Oromia to lay down their weapons and surrender to the government.
 The central leadership of the OLF eventually announced that Kemel Gelchu had been removed from office but not before nearly half of the southern army of the OLF had surrendered.
 Kemel Gelchu and his troops in Eritrea formed their own OLF faction and allied themselves with Ginbot 7.

 2010s

 On 20 November 2012, the main OLF faction and the faction that had broken away in the early 2000s announced reunification.

 On 30 May 2015, various media outlets reported that the OLF had attacked a federal police station in the Ethiopian side of Moyale town killing 12 Ethiopian soldiers.
-This occurred weeks after Ethiopian forces swarmed across the Kenyan border and began absuing locals of Sololo town looking for OLF troops.
+This occurred weeks after Ethiopian forces swarmed across the Kenyan border and began abusing locals of Sololo town looking for OLF troops.
 These forces later responded to the attack by launching an attack Moyale District Hospital and killing one guard.

-On 18 March 2018 OLA/OLF troops in western Oromia attacked two Ethiopian military vehicles, killing more than 30 soldiers and capturing the rest.
+On 18 March 2018, OLA/OLF troops in western Oromia attacked two Ethiopian military vehicles, killing more than 30 soldiers and capturing the rest.